meilisearch/specifications/text/0118-search-api.md

 - Type: Object
 - Required: False

-Object containing the cropped/highlighted values, if any, for the fields specified in `attributesToHighlight` or/and `attributesToCrop`.
+`_formatted` returns highlighted and cropped attributes specified in `attributesToHighlight` and/or `attributesToCrop` of a search result.

 ###### 3.2.1.1.3. `_matchesInfo`